nhsengland/analytical-data-style-guide-SW/docs/reporting_corecomponents/data_formatting_and_units.md

 # Data Formatting & Units
-Consistent data formatting is crucial for readability and accuracy.
+Consistent data formatting is crucial for **readability and accuracy**.
 Adhering to these guidelines ensures our stakeholders can quickly and correctly interpret the numbers presented.

 ---